acfoltzer/HaLVM/README.md

 You'll need these dependencies:

-> autoconf gcc automake libtool patch ncurses-devel xen-devel zlib-devel
+> autoconf gcc automake libtool patch ncurses-devel xen-devel zlib-devel gmp-devel

 If GHC 7.8.4 is not present, a version of it will be downloaded for use during the build process.

-Once checked out, the HaLVM builds as follows:
+Once checked out, build the HaLVM with the following commands.
+You may have to use `sudo` for some of them depending on where you are installing the HaLVM.

-> git submodule update --init --recursive
+1. `git submodule update --init --recursive`

-> autoconf

-> ./configure

-> make

-> make install

-> halvm-ghc-pkg recache
+1. `autoconf`

+1. `./configure --enable-gmp`

-The configure system will accept and honor the "--prefix" flag as per normal.
-We also strongly suggest using the "--enable-gmp" flag, in order to enable the (much faster) GMP library for large integer math.
+    The `--enable-gmp` flag is optional, but we strongly recommend it to enable the much faster GMP library for large integer math.
+The `configure` script also accepts a `--prefix=/your/path/here`
+    argument in case you want to use a location other than the default `/usr/local` prefix.

+1. `make`

+1. `make install`

+1. `halvm-ghc-pkg recache`

 If you intend on using inter-domain communication (specified in `Communication.Rendezvous` and `Communication.IVC`), run the `mkrenddir` script (located wherever you installed the HaLVM, `/usr/local/bin` by default) as root.
 This creates a top-level `/rendezvous` directory in the XenStore with appropriate permissions.

 3. Where To Look Next
 ---------------------